11 things which could impact your car insurance

 You need to let us know if you have a modification.
 For example, you need to tell us about modifications like engine remapping.

-Unacceptable modifications are rarely covered.
-This can vary by insurer, so check your policy book or contact us if you’re unsure.
+There are some 'unacceptable modifications' that we won't cover.
+These can vary by insurer, so check your policy book or contact us if you’re not sure.

 We can refuse claims if you’ve used an unacceptable modification.

-If you’ve used an acceptable modification, we may reduce the settlement and ask for additional payment from you for cover.
+If you’ve made an acceptable modification, we may reduce your settlement and ask for additional payment from you for cover.

 11. Driving in unusual locations